spayra1/MAX32660/README.md

 ## Errata
 Couple notes on things that took a lot of time and frustration to figure out.
 I may reallocate these in the future:
 * Maxim UG7159 has instructions for in-application programming (over I2C/UART/SPI) using the MAX32630FTHR
+* If you would like to use the MAX32625 to reprogram a MAX32660 over SWD, the user guide misleadingly suggests that the MAX32625 SWD pinouts are also live on the DIP pins.
+This is false.
+Use an SWD ribbon cable and then an SWD breakout to expose pin connectors.
 * [This article](https://maximsupport.microsoftcrmportals.com/en-us/knowledgebase/article/KA-03553) contains instructions on how to hard-reset a MAX32660 chip if you've accidentally bricked it by incorrectly assigning pinouts, such as reallocating SWDIO/SWDCLK to other functionalities, and now you can't reprogram your board
 * If you're getting an inscrutable "SIGTRAP:Trace/breakpoint trap" error with "bkpt 0x0000" at the address 0x20005094, there is possibly an issue with your RST line.
 Was encountering this on multiple flex-PCBs; have been able to reproduce this by manually disconnecting the RST line on a functional flex-PCB.